sirmspencer/doit/README.md

 ## do what?

 Well everything and nothing.
+Its just an aliasing tool, but can call any other build tool, etc.

-A system to do aliasing that is both based on an individual home alias config merged with a project specific alias config.
+Do.it does aliasing that is both based on an individual home alias config merged with a project specific alias config.

-This will be an aliasing tool so simple it can do anything.
 The idea here is to alias any bit of any cli call with basic string parsing so any command can be generated.

 ```do
 my-alias: